Driving in Georgia: Georgia's Distracted Driving Laws

-Plus, more work is currently being done to reinstitute a statewide ban on the use of any kind of cell phone, even hands-free, by drivers under the age of 18.
+Plus, more work is currently being done on the Georgia hands-free law.
+There may soon be a statewide ban on the use of any kind of cell phone, even hands-free, by all drivers under the age of 18.

 Georgia compared to the rest of the US on texting and driving restrictions

-Every state in the US has a law that prohibits some sort of cell phone usage except Montana and Arizona; however, in 2021, Arizona will roll out new cell phone restriction laws, leaving Montana the last in line.
+Every state in the US has a law that prohibits some sort of cell phone usage except Montana.

-Are There Any Exceptions to the Distracted Driving Laws in Georgia?
+Are There Any Exceptions to the Hands-Free Driving Laws in Georgia?